Home Page

 E. Grants Awarded

-In conjunction with the Gynecologic Cancer Foundation, the Anne B. Kingsley Ovarian Cancer Foundation awarded a $50,000 research grant to Dr. Douglas A. Levine of Memorial Sloan-Kettering Cancer Center for his research project entitled MicroRNA Gene Expression in Advanced Ovarian Cancer.
-The research award was announced on January 30, 2007.
-See page 7 of the Gynecologic Cancer Foundation's Spring 2007 newsletter for more information on our first grant.
+In conjunction with the Gynecologic Cancer Foundation (GCF), the Anne B. Kingsley Ovarian Cancer Foundation awarded a $50,000 research grant to Dr. Douglas A. Levine of Memorial Sloan-Kettering Cancer Center for is research project entitled MicroRNA Gene Expression in Advanced Ovarian Cancer.
+The research award was announced on January 30,2007.
+See page 4 of the GCF's 2006-2007 Research Grants & Awardsfor more information on our first grant.

-On November 16, 2007, the Anne B. Kingsley Ovarian Cancer Foundation awarded its second research grant in the amount of $37,500 to Canary Foundation and its Ovarian ProjectSee press release.
+On November 16, 2007, the Anne B. Kingsley Ovarian Cancer Foundation awarded its second research grant in the amount of $37, 5000 to Canary Foundation and its Ovarian Project.
+Press Release

 F. Current Grants

-The Board of Directors is reviewing its grant plans for 2008.
+The Board of Directors is reviewing its current year grant plans.